ZhenyaKh/coco-beholder/README.md

 plotting tool may be run as many times as needed over the data log files to produce various plots quickly.

-## Plots and statistics generation
+## Plots and Statistics Generation

 The plotting tool processes data log files of the flows and saves the resulting plots and statistics into the output folder -- `graphs` by default.